Do I Have a Bad ACT Score?

 You’re not getting anywhere with that pessimism.

 So let’s qualify things a little bit.
-Chances are your opinions of what makes a good or bad ACT score are influenced by your friends, your school, your parents, so let’s take a look at some numbers to help broaden your perspective:
+Chances are your opinions of what makes a good or bad ACT score are influenced by your friends, your school, your parents.

 The average ACT score: The current national average ACT score is a 21.

 The average ACT score for an Ivy League-accepted student: 33 to 34.

 The average ACT score for the #50 ranked national university: 30 (as of the writing of this post, this is the University of Miami)